Harikrishna-Srinivasan/iste/README.md

 If your browser crashes or you accidentally close the tab, don't worry.
 When you reopen the test, your previous answers are **automatically restored** from local storage.

+> [!CAUTION]
-> **Caution:** Your progress is saved **only on the device you started the test on**.
+> Your progress is saved **only on the device you started the test on**.
 If you log in from a different device, your previous answers will not be there.
 Also, the timer keeps running in the background even when the test tab is closed — so get back quickly!

 ---